 That’s a problem.
 So we built a solution.

-Designed, refined and tested by people with disabilities, our unique mapping method captures accessibility information in clear, comprehensive and objective detail: door widths, number of stairs, heights of tables.
-We don’t make subjective assessments or broad assumptions about accessibility.
+Designed, refined and tested by people with disabilities, SociAbility’s unique mapping method captures accessibility information in clear, comprehensive and objective detail: door widths, number of stairs, heights of tables etc. We avoid subjective assessments and broad assumptions about accessibility.
 Instead, SociAbility provides you with the facts you need to judge accessibility for yourself.
 Simple.

-With SociAbility, anyone with a smartphone can contribute accessibility information for their favourite venue(s) in seconds.
-Built on top of Google Maps, SociAbility is familiar and intuitive—allowing you to search or contribute information seamlessly.
+With SociAbility, anyone with a smartphone can contribute accessibility details for their favourite venues in seconds.
+Built atop Google Maps, SociAbility is familiar and intuitive—allowing you to search or contribute information seamlessly.
 By drawing on the power of the crowd, SociAbility can meaningfully empower disabled communities worldwide.